sud-goyal/sud-goyal/README.md

 ### About Me 🧑‍💻

-I'm Suyash, Tech enthusiast and ML developer 🎯 When I'm not strategizing for my work, you'll find me exploring the realms of AI, machine learning, and all things futuristic. 🤖
+I'm Sudd, Tech enthusiast and ML developer 🎯 When I'm not strategizing for my work, you'll find me exploring the realms of AI, machine learning, and all things futuristic. 🤖

-- 🔭 I’m currently working at a leading global travel company
+- 🔭 I’m currently working at a leading global advertising company
-- 🌱 I’m currently learning and implementing cool ML algos for finance world
+- 🌱 I’m currently learning and implementing cool ML algos for marketing world
 - 👯 I’m looking to collaborate on ML and AI projects
 - 💬 Ask me about anything in tech